 It seems what was old is new again.
 Nintendo 8-bit games, Star Wars, Westworld, and even Furby toys have made the return from childhood’s past.
 The Muppets are no exception.
-Even though their ABC TV series was recently cancelled, the zany Jim Henson realm is regaining popularity.
+Even though their ABC TV series was canceled, the zany Jim Henson realm is regaining popularity.
 With a brand new PizzeRizzo and their inclusion at Liberty Square (both at the Walt Disney World Resort in central Florida), the Disney owned franchise is certainly making more memories than ever.

-Kermit and company was another childhood staple, appearing on the Muppet Show from 1976 to 1981.
-This half hour zany variety show also featured a virtual who’s who of Hollywood as guest stars (appearing alongside many Muppet favorites like Gonzo, Fozzy, Miss Piggy, the Swedish Chef, Animal, Dr. Bunsen Honeydew and his faithful assistant Beaker).
+Kermit and company was another childhood staple, appearing on The Muppet Show from 1976 to 1981.
+This half-hour zany variety show also featured a virtual who’s who of Hollywood as guest stars (appearing alongside many Muppet favorites like Gonzo, Fozzy, Miss Piggy, the Swedish Chef, Animal, Dr. Bunsen Honeydew and his faithful assistant Beaker).
 The first three seasons were released on DVD (psst. . .
 Disney. . .we’re STILL waiting on the remaining seasons!).
 The show’s popularity spun off several movies and specials.
 As the holiday season is once again upon us, and with no less than nine television specials, a feature film and more, we thought it might be nostalgically nice to revisit some of Mr. Henson’s Holiday magic. . .

-In December of 1970 (pre-dating the classic TV series) The Great Santa Claus Switch aired on CBS as an episode of The Ed Sullivan Show.
+In December of 1970 (pre-dating the classic TV series), The Great Santa Claus Switch aired on CBS as an episode of The Ed Sullivan Show.
 The only character from the series was Gloat, who eventually became Gonzo.

 Another Henson holiday highlight was Emmet Otter’s Jug-Band Christmas (based on the Russell & Lillian Hoban book).
 This 1978 special (for HBO), also did not feature any of the cast from TV series, though some of the creatures/puppets from the show did make cameo appearances in The Muppet Show TV series.